Dronworks/MicroservicesLearinig/kubernetes info.md

 - pod creates a **way to keep our containers running**, gives containers an ip address, provides categorization to the containers by providing labels
 - pods running on nodes

+# ReplicaSet
+- a specific number of pods that are running at all times
+- if you kill a pod the replicaset will create another instead.
+It is always monitoring the pods, and if there are lesser pods that is needed, it creates new pod.
+- we can add more pods by using the scale command
+-